hamzahmhmmd/nutrifit-ml/README.md

 # nutrifit-ml
 ML repository for Nutrifit project.
 The ML part of Nutrifit project is detect 15 food categories.

+## Data
+Details about data for this project available in dataset above.

 #### 15 food category:
 1. beef curry
 2. chicken nugget